resmit-dholariya/resmit-dholariya/README.md

 ### Aspiring Computer Engineer | MERN Stack Developer | Google Developer Student Clubs Core Team Member

 Welcome to my GitHub profile!
 I'm a passionate computer engineering student at Gujarat Technological University, expected to graduate in April 2026.
-Here's a glimpse into my journey so far:
+Here's an overview of my journey:

 ## 🌟 Google Developer Student Clubs Core Team Member
-As a proud core team member of Google Developer Student Clubs (DSC), I've been collaborating with fellow students to apply Google technologies in real-world projects.
+As a core team member of Google Developer Student Clubs (DSC), I collaborate with fellow students to apply Google technologies in real-world projects.
 This role has been instrumental in fostering learning and innovation.

 ## 💻 Web Development Projects
-I'm proficient in the MERN stack (MongoDB, Express, React, Node.js), and I’ve developed and deployed several web applications, including:
+I’m proficient in the MERN stack (MongoDB, Express, React, Node.js) and have developed and deployed several web applications, including:
-- **Wanderlust**: A web app that provides travel recommendations.
+- **Wanderlust**: A web app for travel recommendations.
-- **Hospital Resource Management**: An application designed to optimize medical supplies allocation.
+- **Hospital Resource Management**: An application to optimize medical supplies allocation.

 ## 🏆 Hackathons and Competitions
-I actively engage in hackathons and tech competitions, including Hackout'23, where I earned certification for creating a web app that uses AI/ML to deliver personalized health and fitness advice.
+I actively participate in hackathons and tech competitions.
+At Hackout'23, I earned certification for creating a web app.
 ## 💼 Web Development Internship at Code Casa
-During my one-month internship at Code Casa, I contributed to creating engaging and responsive websites using HTML, CSS, JavaScript, and Bootstrap.
-I collaborated with a dynamic team, ensuring our projects met industry best practices and standards, with a focus on user interface and user experience design.
+During my one-month internship at Code Casa, I contributed to building responsive websites using HTML, CSS, JavaScript, and Bootstrap.
+I collaborated with a team to ensure our projects followed industry best practices with a focus on user interface and experience design.

 ## 🎓 Educational Background
-I'm pursuing a Bachelor of Engineering degree in Computer Engineering.
-My studies have provided me with a solid foundation in:
+I’m pursuing a Bachelor of Engineering degree in Computer Engineering, providing me with a solid foundation in programming, data structures, algorithms, and database management.
+I also have a keen interest in AI/ML.
-- Programming languages
-- Data structures and algorithms
-- Database management

-I also have a fervent interest in AI/ML and enjoy exploring the latest technologies.

 ## 🌍 My Vision
 I'm driven by a vision to use technology, especially AI/ML, to drive innovation and solve complex challenges in sectors like healthcare and finance.
-I believe in leveraging technology's transformative potential to improve global well-being.
+I believe in technology's transformative potential to improve global well-being.

 ## 🔍 Let's Connect!
-I'm eager to expand my skill set, explore fresh opportunities, and collaborate with fellow tech enthusiasts.
+I'm eager to expand my skills, explore new opportunities, and collaborate with fellow tech enthusiasts.
 Let's connect and share ideas to drive meaningful change through technology! 🚀